 Whether it’s attending your child’s dance recital or taking an elderly parent to the doctor, you have a life outside of work that needs your attention.
 Not long ago, the White House released a report that highlighted the challenges American families face when balancing family and work.
-For example, today, both parents are employed in 6 out of every 10 households with children, up from 4 out of 10 households in 1965.
+For example, today, both parents are employed in six out of every 10 households with children, up from four out of 10 households in 1965.
 Similarly, 63% of people providing unpaid eldercare have jobs, with about half of caregivers working full-time.
 The report confirms many workplaces have not kept up with the needs of 21st-century workers and families, with 52% of workers feeling they could do their jobs better if they were allowed a more flexible schedule.
 In fact, it’s beneficial for businesses to update their policies.
-Studies find companies with family-friendly policies not only tend to recruit and retain top talent, they also on average saw better shareholder returns, and reduced stress levels.
+Studies find companies with family-friendly policies not only tend to recruit and retain top talent, they also on average saw reduced stress levels.
 So really, it’s better for you and your company if you work less and prioritize your family.

-2. You are taking care of your health
+2. You’re taking care of your health

 If you are sick, please rest.
 Despite knowing this is what’s best for us, all of us have worked while ill and tried to tough it out.
 A survey from Staples found 90% of office workers have gone to work sick, and that they were only 60% as productive as they were under normal circumstances.
 This term is known as presenteeism — the problem of workers’ being on the job but, because of illness or other medical conditions, are not fully functioning.
 In fact, presenteeism is far more costly than being completely absent; researchers have calculated the total cost of presenteeism in the United States to be more than $150 billion per year.
 Essentially, you’re better off resting to take of yourself instead of powering through the day.

 3. You want to take advantage of good weather